-Why does my revision end in such failure?Watch
+Why does my revision end in such failure?Watch this thread

 § All elements in the same group in the periodic table have similar chemical properties.